Research and reports

 We’ve taken a look at some of the mortgages for different LTV levels.
 We’ve often concentrated on low APRCs, but bear in mind that if you’re planning to remortgage once your initial rate has ended, you may be more concerned about set-up fees and initial rates than the APRC.

-The following rates are based on a total property price of £200,000.
+The following rates are based on a total property price of £200,000 over 25 years, repaying capital and interest.

-If you’re lucky enough to have a 40 per cent deposit, the HSBC buy-to-let tracker mortgage may be worth considering.
-You can get a rate that tracks at 2.49 per cent above the base for the mortgage term, so it’s 2.74 per cent to begin with.
-There’s a booking fee of £1,797 and the APRC is 2.9 per cent.
+If you’re lucky enough to have a 40 per cent deposit, The Bank of China tracker mortgage may be worth considering.
+You can get a rate that tracks at 3.09 per cent above the base for the mortgage term, which means it’s 3.59 per cent to start.
+There’s an arrangement fee of £1,895 and the APRC is 3.8 per cent.

-Alternatively, Royal Bank of Scotland is offering a two year fixed buy-to-let mortgage for an initial rate of 1.95 per cent, with an arrangement fee of £1,995 and an APRC of 3.6 per cent.
+For a fixed-rate mortgage, check out the Royal Bank of Scotland, who are offering a five year fixed buy-to-let mortgage for an initial rate of 2.28 per cent, with a booking fee of £995 and an APRC of 3.4 per cent.

-With an LTV of 75 per cent you could consider HSBC’s buy-to-let tracker mortgage, with a rate of 3.24 per cent (variable) and a booking fee of £1,999.
-The APRC is 3.4 per cent.
+With an LTV of 75 per cent you could consider the Royal Bank of Scotland’s buy-to-let tracker mortgage, with a rate of 2.69 per cent for two years, then 3.99 per cent (variable) for the remainder of the term.
+There’s an arrangement fee of £1,995 and the APRC is 3.9 per cent.

-Aldermore’s five year fixed mortgage may be worth considering too.
-The initial fixed rate is 3.28 per cent, switching to a variable rate of 3.23 per cent after the initial period.
-There’s a completion fee of £3,000, and the APRC is 3.5 per cent.
+For an alternative to the Royal Bank of Scotland, Aldermore’s five year fixed mortgage may be worth considering too.
+The initial fixed rate is 3.58 per cent, switching to a variable rate of 3.48 per cent after the initial period.
+There’s a completion fee of £3,000, and the APRC is 3.8 per cent.

-With 80 per cent LTV you could look at the Hanley Economic Building Society, who are offering an initial rate of 3.69 per cent, fixed for three years.
-Apparently, there are no product fees, although it’s worth checking the small print.
+With 80 per cent LTV you could look at Aldermore again, who are offering an initial rate of 4.88 per cent, fixed for five years, then it’s 4.38 per cent variable after that.
+Check the small print for fees – there’s a valuation fee of £445, for instance.
 The APRC is 4.7 per cent.

 With a loan-to-value ratio any higher than 80 per cent, you’re likely to struggle to find a buy-to-let mortgage.
 You could try speaking to a mortgage broker as they have access to some specialist products that are not sold directly to consumers.